VEA ESTA PÁGINA EN ESPAÑOL

 What is the status of the MJ Capital Wells Fargo settlement fund’s claims process and distributions?

-Approximately 1,130 claim forms asserting a total of approximately $25.5 million were submitted to the Settlement Administrator under the additional claims process provided for the Wells Fargo settlement fund.
-The Settlement Administrator will be issuing rejection notices for many claims that are subject to disallowance, including but not limited to: (a) claims that are duplicative of allowed claims filed with the Receiver, (b) claims that are duplicative of claims rejected by the Receiver, (c) claims filed by claimants who received payments from the MJ Capital in excess of the amount of their principal investment, and (d) claims that fail to provide a copy of an investor agreement or any bank records in support of their claim.
-After the Settlement Administrator has completed the claims reconciliation and rejection process, the Settlement Administrator and her accountants will need to prepare the distribution schedule for the Wells Fargo settlement fund.
+Over 1,100 claim forms asserting a total of over $26 million were submitted to the Settlement Administrator under the additional claims process provided for the MJ Capital Wells Fargo settlement fund.
+The Settlement Administrator has reviewed all additional claims and issued about 840 rejection notices to disallow over $19.8 million in asserted claim, which would reduce the total amount of additional claims to less than $6.3 million.
+The rejection notices were issued for claims subject to disallowance in whole or in part, including but not limited to: (a) claims that are duplicative of allowed claims filed with the Receiver, (b) claims that are duplicative of claims rejected by the Receiver, (c) claims filed by claimants who received payments from the MJ Capital in excess of the amount of their principal investment, and (d) claims that fail to provide a copy of an investor agreement or any bank records in support of their claim.

 What is the status of Johanna Garcia’s criminal case?